marcosspalenza/clustering_manager/README.md

 ## Install

-Configure environment variables, install the clustering algoritm, generate the flask server, and set the linux service:
+Configure environment variables, install the clustering algorithm, generate the basic server, and set the linux service:

 ### APP.CONFIG